ipopescu/docs/source/docs/casper/developers/json-rpc/types_chain.md

 * `Undelegate` The `undelegate` native entry point, used to reduce a delegator's stake or remove the delegator if the remaining stake is zero.

-* `Redelegate` the `redelegate` native entry point, used to reduce a delegator's stake or remove the delegator if the remaining stake is zero.
+* `Redelegate` The `redelegate` native entry point, used to reduce a delegator's stake or remove the delegator if the remaining stake is zero.
 After the unbonding delay, it will automatically delegate to a new validator.

+* `ActivateBid` The `activate_bid` native entry point, used to used to reactivate an inactive bid.

+* `ChangeBidPublicKey` The `change_bid_public_key` native entry point, used to change a bid's public key.

 ## TransactionHash